WuTheFWasThat/vimflowy/docs/storage/SQLite.md

 ### Configure Vimflowy

 Now open Vimflowy in your browser.
-You can use vimflowy.netlify.com, but the server you ran will also host a version of the website.
+The server you ran will also host a version of the website (though you can also use https://wuthejeff.com/vimflowy).
 On the page, click Settings in the lower right.
 Select the `Vimflowy server` option under `Data Storage`.